Frequently Asked Questions

 • Ibogaine

-• Psychedelics have been used by a few indigenous communities for medicinal traditions for millennia.
-However, the West has been developing our understanding of the pharmacology, physiology and neurology of these substances using the ‘scientific method’ since the turn of the 19th century.
+• Psychedelics have been used by a few indigenous communities for medicinal and spiritual traditions for millennia.
+In the West, our understanding of the psycho-pharmacological effects substances using the ‘scientific method’ began at the turn of the 19th century, when scientists learned how to isolate psychedelic compounds from their natural sources - such as mescaline from the peyote cactus - and produce novel ones.

 To find out more about the history of psychedelics, check out the comprehensive timeline produced by Psychedelic Times.